markfinger/webpack-build/README.md

   // on the next request
   watchConfig: false,

-  // An absolute path to a file that will be used to store compilation
+  // An absolute path to a file that will be used to store cached data
-  // output
   cacheFile: null,

+  // The cache key used to distinguish the current request's compilation
+  cacheKey: null,

   // An override for the config's `output.path` property
   outputPath: null,